-Many health issues can be detected through regular checkups and screenings, and by talking to your provider about any symptoms you’re having.
-The provider will check your blood pressure, blood sugar and cholesterol levels, as well as evaluate your diet, weight, and fitness.
-This can lead to the diagnosis of health conditions or diseases that can be successfully treated in the early stages, or more serious if not discovered early.
+At a wellness exam, the provider will check your blood pressure, blood sugar and cholesterol levels, as well as evaluate your diet, weight, and fitness.
+If a problem is found, this can lead to the diagnosis of diseases or health conditions that can be successfully treated when caught early.

 What kind of provider do you need for preventive healthcare?